 I feel like I need to highlight this because it seems to be such a common and important thing for so many people around New England that they just skip over it or think I'm kidding.

 I'm morally opposed to malls and other brick and mortar shopping centers.
 Just buy stuff from Amazon.
-I don't even know how this is a big deal in 2015 but I've been meeting so many people who make a really big deal about going to physical stores instead of buying stuff online.
-Yeah, if you have to get something right now it's fine to go to a store, but just going to stores to hang out is weird.
+I don't know how this is a big deal in 2017 but I've been meeting so many people who make a really big deal about going to physical stores.
+Yeah, if you have to get something right now it's fine to go to a store, but just going to stores to hang out is weird and I don't think we'd be friends if that's what you're into.

 I'm temporarily blind in one eye as doctors figure out the best way to restore vision to it.
 If it's a big deal to you, now you know.